 'The Texas Chainsaw Massacre' (1974)

-While “The Texas Chainsaw Massacre” and its numerous sequels, prequels, reboots and remakes have nothing to really do with farming, it was one of the first films to inject murder and mayhem into an otherwise pastoral landscape populated by barns, lonely back roads, and fields that stretch on forever.
+While “The Texas Chainsaw Massacre” and its numerous sequels, prequels, reboots and remakes have nothing to really do with farming, it was one of the first films to inject murder and mayhem into an otherwise pastoral landscape populated by lonely back roads and fields that stretch on forever.
 And most importantly, much like “TCM” director Tobe Hooper later did with the suburban tract home in “Poltergeist,” this gritty 1974 shocker transformed the humble American farmhouse into a place of pure malevolence.
 Thanks to Leatherface and the rest of the deranged Sawyer clan, Texan farmhouses have never been quite the same.

 As for the actual farmhouse that the hugely influential — and pro-vegetarian — low-budget masterpiece was filmed in, the turn-of-the-century Victorian kit house was built atop Quick Hill in the now-bustling Austin suburb of Round Rock.
-In 1998, the home, in a serious state of decay, was deconstructed and painstakingly rebuilt and restored 60 miles west of its original site (now a massive planned development) on the grounds of the Antlers Hotel, a historic riverside resort compound in Llano County.
-Nowadays, the former “Chainsaw House” is home to the Grand Central Café, an eatery (formerly the Junction House and before that, Four Bears Restaurant) where popular nibbles on the human flesh-free menu include whisky shrimp dip and chicken fried steak.
+In 1998, the home, in a serious state of decay, was deconstructed and painstakingly rebuilt and restored 60 miles west of its original site (now a massive planned development) on the grounds of the Antlers Hotel, a riverside resort compound in Llano County.
+Nowadays, the former “Chainsaw House” is home to the Grand Central Café, an eatery (formerly the Junction House and before that, Four Bears Restaurant) where popular nibbles on the menu include whisky shrimp dip and chicken fried steak.
 Upstairs in the Club Car Lounge, TCM-themed drink specials include Leatherface Lemonade.

 'The Wicker Man' (1973)